eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 We're excited to bring you the latest update to Corporate Memory Control (cmemc) v23.3.0, featuring numerous enhancements, bug fixes, and deprecations.

-v23.3.0 of eccenca Corporate Memory Control adds the following new features:
+v23.3.0 of Corporate Memory Control adds the following new features:

 -   `project variable` command group
     -   `create` command - create a new project variable